 Originally founded by a group of parents and now part of Cavendish Education (Bredon, above, is another Cavendish superstar), this nurturing school helps children with specific learning needs such as dyslexia and dyspraxia realise their academic potential through small class sizes and exemplary pastoral care.
 Burlington House provides fully integrated speech-and-language and occupational-therapy support, while pastoral care is supported by a team of on-site counsellors.

 Children aged nine to 16 learn on a campus just off Fulham Palace Road within touching distance of Bishops Park, which is often used for extracurricular and sporting activities.
 A slew of recent investment in building and facilities has added a smart new sensory-play area and upgrades to the science facilities, while the recently renovated sixth-form building in Hammersmith has hugely expanded Burlington House's appeal: this pocket of London had been crying out for a dedicated sixth-form provision for those with specific learning needs, and pupils now flock here from over 20 London boroughs (some travelling 15 miles each day) to resit qualifications or work towards A-levels and BTECs.
-Unsurprisingly, places are in high demand, so if you’ve got your eye on a spot here, it’s worth getting in as soon as you can.
+Unsurprisingly, places are in high demand, so if you’ve got your eye on a spot here, it’s worth getting into this top UK special needs school as soon as you can.

 More House School, Frensham

 An Ofsted-Outstanding day and boarding school with a nurturing Catholic ethos and a reputation for supporting boys with specific learning and language difficulties, More House has 450 pupils – making it the largest school of its kind in the UK.
 There’s an on-site learning-development centre for speech-and-language therapy, as well as occupational therapy; most boys have several sessions each week.